/

 Answer Explanation

-• Q #2: Which of the following sentences correctly follows the rules of capitalization?
+• Q #2: Which of the following is a complex sentence?

 Answer Explanation

-• Q #3: Which of the following statements about a paragraph's topic sentence is true?
+• Q #3: Which one of the following sentences contains a dangling modifier?

 Answer Explanation